-- Ensure that north windows will allow direct sun onto thermal mass for six hours on a sunny winter's day. - The area of north-facing glazing should be about 10-20 per cent of the building's floor area (calculate the area using EECA's Energy Wise Design for the Sun manual to balance the rate of heat loss (dependent on insulation) with thermal mass and local climate). - Windows on east or west walls would ideally be 2-5 per cent of total floor area. - On a south wall windows should be the minimum necessary for adequate ventilation and light.
-Consider the use of clerestorey windows (above the roofline) to bring sun and light into south-facing rooms. - For a complex building design, or on a south-facing slope, consider a mix of passive solar systems, using direct, indirect and isolated heat gain where each is appropriate. - Eaves or other overhangs prevent overheating by the high summer sun.
-The average window works well with a 400-500mm overhang, while glass doors require 700-900mm depending on wall height and orientation. - Be very careful with the design of a conservatory.
+- Ensure that north windows will allow direct sun onto thermal mass for six hours on a sunny winter's day. - The area of north-facing glazing should be about 10-20 per cent of the building's floor area (calculate the area using EECA's Energy Wise Design for the Sun manual to balance the rate of heat loss (dependent on insulation) with thermal mass and local climate). - Windows on east or west walls would ideally be 2-5 per cent of total floor area. - On a south wall, consideration should be given to windows that are the minimum necessary for adequate ventilation and light.
+Consider the use of clerestory windows (above the roofline) to bring sun and light into south-facing rooms. - For a complex building design, or on a south-facing slope, consider a mix of passive solar systems, using direct, indirect and isolated heat gain where each is appropriate. - Consider eaves or other overhangs which prevent overheating by the high summer sun.
+The average window works well with a 400-500mm overhang, while glass doors require 700-900mm depending on wall height and orientation. - Think about the colour of materials that you are using.
+Light colours will reflect solar radiation while dark colours absorb it and convert it to heat.
+Transparent surfaces like glass will transmit solar energy - Be very careful with the design of a conservatory.
 It is likely to overheat in summer unless ventilation and shade are provided, and on winter nights it could leak considerable heat if it cannot be sealed off from the rest of the building.
 The value of a conservatory is in the quality of living space it offers ensure that it is also thermally efficient, not a thermal drain.